xigxog/kubefox/docs/reference/fox/fox_publish.md

       --force              force build even if component image exists -h, --help               help for publish
-  -k, --kind string        if provided the built image will be loaded into the kind cluster -n, --namespace string   namespace of KubeFox Platform
+  -k, --kind string        if provided the built image will be loaded into the kind cluster -d, --name string        name to use for AppDeployment, defaults to <APP NAME>-<VERSION | GIT REF | GIT COMMIT>
+  -n, --namespace string   namespace of KubeFox Platform
       --no-cache           do not use cache when building image -p, --platform string    name of KubeFox Platform to utilize